AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/reports.md

 When you click any enrollment, you can see the learners for each manager, and enrollment to which Learning Objects.
 You can also see the progression and completion details of each learner.

 ![](assets/learners-for-a-manager.png)
-*Aee learners assigned to a manager*
+*learners assigned to a manager*

 Click any team and export its report as a csv.
-An Admin can export the report for any of the User Group or individual user by selecting the User Group or individual user, and then export details from the Action drop-down list.
+An Admin can export the report for any of the User Group or individual user by selecting the User Group or individual user, and then export details from the **[!UICONTROL Action]** drop-down list.

 Also, you can see a bar chart view of skills that are in progress and have been achieved.
 You can add/remove skills that you want to feature in the graph.